Interested in Applying

 When will the testing be done?

-• Aptitude Tests will be scheduled in March 2024.
+- Aptitude Tests will be scheduled in March or April 2025.
 Each applicant will be emailed their test date, test time and additional information.
 The 3-hour test will be conducted in-person at the JATC, 194 Freeport Street, Dorchester, MA 02122.

 How is the new aptitude test different from the previous test?